jarusll/the-logs/index.md

 Came across yasnippets, I'll use and abuse it.

+I'll get comfortable with Java tomorrow and start with some leetcode easy problems

+Good day, night

 # 2022-04-21

 My cousin's here, we played Minecraft.
 I recommended him Portal, my first pc game.